-The management of the association is carried out by the Executive Board, which consists of 13 members, including a chair, elected by the General Assembly.
+The strategic direction of the association is defined by the Executive Board, which consists of 13 members, including an Executive Board Chair, elected on an annual basis by the General Assembly.

 - Ivo Ivanovski, Director International Regulatory & European Affairs, A1 TELEKOM AUSTRIA GROUP

-- Adrian Whitchurch, Vice President European Affairs, BT
+- Jakob Greiner, Vice President European Affairs, DEUTSCHE TELEKOM

 - Jos Huigen, Director Regulatory and European Affairs, KPN